cocoa-xu/evision/README.md

 will compile evision to arm64, armv7 and armv6, therefore, `linux-arm64.yml` and `linux-armv7.yml` will now be triggered
 manually only.

+## Docs
+Online docs is available here, [https://cocoa-xu.github.io/evision](https://cocoa-xu.github.io/evision/doc/OpenCV.html).

+Will be available on hex.pm once we reach to the first release.

 ## Nerves Support

 [![Nerves](https://github-actions.40ants.com/cocoa-xu/evision/matrix.svg?only=nerves-build)](https://github.com/cocoa-xu/evision)